 Strategy 3: Continue to Diversify Your Investment Portfolio.

-You’ve still got time to diversify your funds with things like a SoFi Wealth account.
+You’ve still got time to diversify your funds with things like a SoFi Invest account.
 There, you can set targeted goals for your age, and depending on market conditions, watch your money grow.
 Because you have better things to worry about in your golden years.

 Investment Strategies for Gen Xers